Building and Running Workerman Apps with ServBay

 ).$http_worker->count = 4;

-object sends data back to the client; the$request
+sends data to the client,$request

 Running the Workerman HTTP Server